Welcome to the Netskope One DSPM Knowledge Base

 Imports the initial database’s data into the new database.
 The import’s duration will vary depending on the amount of data present and may take up to an hour.
 Validate this activity is complete before continuing to the next step.

-Restart Dasera Instance
+Restart Netskope One DSPM Instance

-3. Log into your Dasera instance’s UI.
+3. Log into your Netskope One DSPM instance’s UI.

 4. Navigate to Data Stores > Data Store Inventory screen.